ccaudek/wisconsin/README.md

-# wisconsin
+# project_template
-Materials for the WCST, PRL, and task switching project
+A project structure for doing and sharing data science work inspired by Cookiecutter Data Science